siljuberg/NorwegianLettersWithUSKeyboard/README.md

 ### Todo/bugs
 - Currently, the most troublesome conflict is with typing a word starting with a lower case consonant inside a square/curly bracket, i.e. [long] or {long}.
 If you are able to type [Long]/{Long}, instead of [long]/{Long}, you will not have this issue.
 The issue could be solved by detecting when a suqare/curly bracket ends and ignore the conversion then.
 - Typing in Edge and Firefox address bar duplicates first letter.
 I.e. dåp=>ddåp.
-I can <ins>not</ins> reproduce this in in Chrome 100.0.4896.88
+I can <ins>not</ins> reproduce this issue in in Chrome 100.0.4896.88